ao3blacklist/ao3-blacklist/README.md

 Have any suggestions?
 Please let me know on tumblr or through here.
 Have I made a mistake and/or have you encountered a creator you want to add?
 Let me know!

+A word of warning: do NOT harass any of the individuals in this blacklist.

+I may not condone their actions but witchunting/threatening/hunting down these creators is unacceptable.
+This blacklist was created to limit contact with problematic content in the fandom but is by no means an invitation to harass or attack others.